 - Winter Access to Yellowstone National Park

 Choose a low-impact adventure – great for families, kids, beginners, novices, or anyone wanting an easy pace.
 We will travel 2.5 hrs, by vehicle, through eastern Idaho before accessing Yellowstone National Park through the West Entrance.
 We’ll spend the morning on snowshoes before returning to West Yellowstone for a late lunch.
-After lunch, we’ll head to the Wolf and Grizzly Discovery Center before heading back to Jackson Hole.
+After lunch, we’ll head to the Wolf and Grizzly Discovery Center where you will experience the majesty of grizzly bears, gray wolves, river otters, and more before heading back to Jackson Hole.

 If you would like a more rigorous experience, we can extend our time in the field and explore more by snowshoe.

-This tour is van-based with the majority of time spent in the field on snowshoe.
+This tour is van-based with the majority of time spent in the field on snowshoes.
 Please come prepared for a variety of conditions and terrain.

 Jackson Hole is an amazing place to visit during the winter.
-Scenery and wildlife is abundant, as well as – to the pleasure of the avid skier- snow.
-While most venture into this picturesque valley between the months of November through April with the plans of hitting the world class slopes at a ski resort, there is so much more the region has to offer.
+Scenery and wildlife are abundant, as well as – to the pleasure of the avid skier- snow.
+While most venture into this picturesque valley between the months of December through March with the plans of hitting the world-class slopes at a ski resort, there is so much more the region has to offer.
 There is the iconic Grand Teton National Park to explore, as well as the National Elk Refuge which abuts the northern edge of the town of Jackson, WY.
 But why limit your visit to the geographic valley alone?
-Jackson Hole Wildlife Safaris wants to help you expand your boundaries with a full day snowshoeing and wildlife adventure!
-This tour will provide you with snowshoes, trekking poles and a highly experienced guide that will lead you through the wonders of the Greater Yellowstone Ecosystem during winter.
+Jackson Hole Wildlife Safaris wants to help you expand your boundaries with a full-day snowshoeing and wildlife adventure!
+This tour will provide you with snowshoes, trekking poles, and a highly experienced guide who will lead you through the wonders of the Greater Yellowstone Ecosystem during winter.

 West Yellowstone Snowshoe & Wildlife Adventure